explodingcamera/blog/content/os-dev-1.md

 # Using RISCV-RT

-RISCV-RT cool crate that will automatically setup our runtime for us so we don't have to do any of the stuff we did in the previous section.
+RISCV-RT ia a crate that will automatically setup our runtime for us so we don't have to do any of the stuff we did in the previous section.
 Additionally, it also provides us with a trap handler which will be very useful for handling interrupts and exceptions later on.
 We can add it to our project by adding the following to our `Cargo.toml` file: